dimaga/drlnd-p1-navigation/README.md

 ### Instructions

-If you installed conda environment as described in https://github.com/udacity/deep-reinforcement-learning/tree/dc65050c8f47b365560a30a112fb84f762005c6b README.md, type
+If you installed conda environment as described in https://github.com/udacity/deep-reinforcement-learning/tree/dc65050c8f47b365560a30a112fb84f762005c6b README.md, type in your terminal:

 ```
 conda activate drlnd